 Spinal anesthesia is commonly used for major amputation of the lower extremities, inhalation anesthesia for major amputations of the upper extremities, and plexus block or local infiltration anesthesia for amputation of the fingers and toes.

 (See Chapter 148, figure 1) In amputations of the upper extremity, the patient is placed near the edge of the table with the arm extended and abducted to the desired position.
 For amputations of the lower extremity, the leg may be elevated with several sterile towels under the calf.

 In the absence of infection, the extremity is elevated to encourage venous drainage before a tourniquet is applied.
 The tourniquet is placed above the knee for amputations of the lower leg and foot, high in the thigh for amputations of the knee and lower thigh, and above the elbow to control the brachial artery for major amputations of the forearm.
 In cases of arteriosclerosis, the tourniquet should not be used because of the possibility of damaging the blood supply to the stump.
 Sterile elastic bands may be applied to the base of the digit for minor amputations.
 The skin is prepared with the usual antiseptic solutions well above and below the proposed site of amputation.
-In major amputations, the entire extremity may be wrapped in and impervious stockinette to enable the assistant ...
+In major amputations, the entire extremity may be wrapped in and impervious ...